 There are so many things to do in Rome that you are often spoilt for choice.
-While you shouldn't miss the main sights such as the Colosseum, Fontana di Trevi or Roman Forum one of the options would be joining a guided food tour.
+While you shouldn't skip the visit to the main sights such as the Colosseum, Fontana di Trevi or the Pantheon one of the must-do things should be doing a guided food tour.

 Cake shops (pasticcerias) can be found on every corner of the Rome.
 They offer a wide variety of cakes starting from variety of croissants, donuts, Sicilian cannoli, pies etc. If you are fond of sweets take a dessert tour of the Rome and enjoy the best Italian desserts along the true Italian espresso.